 Going forward, all recordings mixed together in cheer and dance routines should be properly licensed and

 written confirmation of such license should be available upon request.
 You can use recordings that you

-purchase from vendors cleared by USA Cheer – who provide written confirmation of proper licensing or original
+purchase from providers cleared by USA Cheer – who provide written confirmation of proper licensing or original

 compositions created or commissioned by you (i.e. an original song and recording to which you own or license